LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Core/Social/Minor/Doubletalk.md

 # Doubletalk

 *#2: There are always more interpretations.*
---88 Adages for the Adventurous Aetherborn
+--88 Axioms for the Adventurous Aetherborn

 Use: Inflicting a Social Influence or Control dilemma.
 Cost: 1+ Successes